The cosmological Mass Varying Neutrino model in the late universe: Results and discussions

-We obtained one-dimensional likelihoods and 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence level contour constraints from the 32 $H(z)$ measurements on the parameters of the flat MaVaN model, Fig.~\ref{fig:f9} (left panel) and of the non-flat MaVaN model, Fig.~\ref{fig:f9} (right panel).
+We obtained one-dimensional likelihoods and two-dimensional $1\sigma$, $2\sigma$, and $3\sigma$ confidence-level contours for the parameters of the flat and non-flat MaVaN models using $H(z)$ measurements.
+The results for the flat and non-flat cases are shown in the left and right panels of Fig.~\ref{fig:f6}, respectively.

-The best-fit parameter values and $1 \sigma$ and $2\sigma$ confidence intervals for the flat and not-flat MaVaN models are presented in Table~\ref{table:confidence_levels_flat} and Table~\ref{table:confidence_levels_non_flat}, respectively\footnote{Hubble parameter $H_0$ values are expressed in $\rm km~s^{-1}Mpc^{-1}$ units.} The observational $H(z)$ data are consistent with the higher best-fit parameter values ${\bf p}=\{H_0, \alpha, \Omega_{m0}, m_\nu\}$ for the non-flat MaVaN model compared to those for the flat MaVaN model.